Massachusetts May Overlook Climate Impacts of Biofuels

 Massachusetts is considering a plan that would classify wood pellets and other tree products as sources of renewable energy, allowing the logging industry to contribute to the state’s climate goals to cut greenhouse gas emissions.

-However, research shows that burning biomass to generate electricity can actually make climate change worse by boosting carbon emissions, not reducing them — facts critics are using to oppose the plan.
+However, research shows that burning biomass for energy can actually make climate change worse by boosting carbon emissions, not reducing them — facts critics are using to oppose the plan.

 Wood pellets used for biomass electricity generation.